raganwald/raganwald.github.com/index.md

 My career-long focus is the product strategy and development process around both technical and business tools:

 - <a id="fnref:tilting-at-windmills" role="doc-noteref"/>At PagerDuty, I partnered with Product to launch [response mobilizer], [operational reviews][operational review], [stakeholder communications], and [round-robin scheduling].
 I wrote the technical road map for [schedules].
 Working with Product, I created prototypes for features such as [recent changes]. <a href="#:~:text=Not%20everything%20I%20championed,↩" class="footnote" rel="footnote" title="Windmills I tilted at">9</a>
-- At Github, I created the prose-specific heuristics, designed and developed the user experience, and shipped [rich prose diffs].
+- At Github, I created the prose-specific heuristics, designed and developed the user experience, and shipped [rendered prose diffs].
 - As the Program Manager for the JProbe Suite, I collaborated with Sales and Marketing Product Management on prioritization and positioning, acted as the media contact for feature-detailed interviews and demos, and manned the booth at JavaOne.
 - As the Technical Product Manager for JProbe Threadalyzer, I performed user research, developed the value proposition, and designed the product.